Official websites use .gov

 &lt;p&gt;There are no known risks to having urine or swab tests.&lt;/p&gt;

 &lt;p&gt;If you had a lumbar puncture, you may have pain or tenderness in your back where the needle was inserted.
 You may also get a headache after the procedure.
-The headache can last for several hours or up to a week or more.&lt;/p&gt;&lt;h2&gt;What do the results mean? &lt;/h2&gt;
+The headache can last for several hours or up to a week or more, but your provider may suggest treatment to relieve the pain.&lt;/p&gt;&lt;h2&gt;What do the results mean?&lt;/h2&gt;

-&lt;p&gt;If you have an STD, be sure to take the medicine as prescribed by your provider.
-It's also very important that you tell your partner, so they can get tested and treated if necessary. &lt;/p&gt;&lt;h2&gt;Is there anything else I need to know about STD tests?&lt;/h2&gt;
+&lt;p&gt;If you have an STI, be sure to take the medicine as prescribed by your provider.
+It's also very important that you tell your partner so they can get tested and treated if necessary.
+Some types of STIs can cause serious health problems if they are not treated.&lt;/p&gt;

 &lt;ul&gt;

 &lt;li&gt;Using latex condoms correctly every time you have sex.
+Correct use of condoms greatly reduces but does not eliminate, the risk of catching or spreading STIs.
 If you or your partner is &lt;a data-tid="1439" href="https://medlineplus.gov/latexallergy.html"&gt;allergic to latex&lt;/a&gt;, you can use polyurethane condoms.&lt;/li&gt;

 &lt;/ul&gt;&lt;h2&gt;References&lt;/h2&gt;